Click here to view all Chapters hosting 2023 basic training classes.

 1. FIND YOUR CHAPTER

-There are 48 TMN chapters spread across the state of Texas.
+There are 49 TMN chapters spread across the state of Texas.
 Use the map at txmn.org/chapters/ to locate the chapter nearest to you.
-Note: you can attend training from a chapter outside of your county that better fits your schedule/interests; you can easily transfer chapters once you certify.
+Note: you can attend training from a chapter outside of your county that better fits your schedule/interests.

 2. FIND TRAINING DATES